Stages of Wisdom

 Here’s something I don’t explicitly acknowledge very often, though I think I’ve mentioned it before.
-There is a substantial portion of humanity that are clear-thinking people, people who understand at an early age why community and religious myths exist, and why the reality of the universe would beg to object.
+There is a substantial portion of humanity made up of clear-thinking people, people who understand at an early age why community and religious myths exist, and why they don’t conform to the reality of the universe.
 These are the people who have thought around and through those stories and learned to deal with the world as it is.
 They are the ones who have built our modern technological civilization.
 But the next stage of wisdom is to realize that since those stories *do* exist, they serve a cultural purpose that is functional and cannot be denied, and that have to be lived with.

 But by substantial, I think, maybe 10%.
 I’ve gone into length about this before and won’t do so again right now.
 And perhaps I am wrong.